moka-guys/trend_analysis/README.md

 * Python2.7
 * python packages as described in requirements.txt
 * python-tk (v2.7.12-1~16.04)
-* wkhtmltopdf (0.12.6-1.xenial_amd64) - When running headless this should be downloaded from github so the repo includes a patches version of QT (not included when instaling from apt repositories)
+* wkhtmltopdf (0.12.6-1.xenial_amd64) - When running headless this should be downloaded from github so the repo includes a patches version of QT (not included when instlaling from apt repositories)

-## How does read_qc_files.py work
+## How does read_qc_files.py work?
 ###  Inputs
 * A directory containing one directory per runfolder
 * Tool specific settings (in the config file)